c4tom/DreamDevBox/docs/examples/setup-reverse-proxy-sphinx-docs.rst

 Remember, we only wanted to have our Sphinx application run on the PHP 7.2 container, so we will create a autostart script only for that container.

-Navigate to ``cfg/php-startup-7.2/`` in the Devilbox git directory and create a new shell script ending by ``.sh``
+Navigate to ``cfg/php-startup-7.2/`` in the DreamDevBox git directory and create a new shell script ending by ``.sh``

 .. code-block:: bash

-   # Navigate to the Devilbox git directory
+   # Navigate to the DreamDevBox git directory
    host> cd /path/to/devilbox

    # Nagivate to startup directory for PHP 7.2 and create the script